 In his speech, Col. Romeo Mihail Tabarca stated: We are grateful to all the people who contributed to the ceremony that allows us, more than 70 years after the incident, to pay our respects to one of the Romanian soldiers who died in Poland.
 In February 1944, when Aviator Ioan Clop lost his life, Romania was fighting along Germany, but that situation took a sudden turn that very August.
 Permit me to underline once more our gratefulness for this ceremony that unites the present with the past and is an unquestionable sign of friendship between Romania and Poland.

-No living relatives of the Stuka pilot could be identified, but one sister though, 91 years old, who passed away in 2014.
-This is the reason why the pilot was accompanied on his last journey by those who are keen on aviation and its history, by those who helped identify him and write the last page of his story.
+No living relatives of the Stuka pilot could be identified.
+The pilot had one sister who passed away in 2014, at the age 91.
+The pilot was accompanied on his last journey by those who are keen on aviation and its history, by those who helped identify him and write the last page of his story.

 - Author: aviatim | 28.11.2015 | Photo source Ioan Clop: Prywatne Muzeum Podkarpackich Pól Bitewnych/

 - Sources/Photo: terazkrosno.pl, once.ro, ospkroscienkowyzne.cba.pl, cultural.bzi.ro, romanianspottersforumer.ro, www.once.ro, www.facebook.com/rww2aa/